Form 8.3 - Apex Fundrock Limited: Re Tyman plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 75,000 GBP3.78
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 19,000 GBP3.80

 (b) Cash-settled derivative transactions